KacperOldz/javaExercices/README.md

 3. JPA stands for Java Persistence API.
 It is a standard specification for ORM (Object-Relational Mapping) frameworks in Java, which allows developers to map Java objects to relational database tables and vice versa.
 JPA provides a high-level abstraction over the underlying database interactions, making it easier for developers to work with databases in Java applications.

 4. Hibernate is a popular open-source ORM (Object-Relational Mapping) framework for Java applications.
 It provides a powerful and flexible way to map Java objects to relational database tables and vice versa, simplifying database interactions and reducing the amount of boilerplate code required for database access.

+5. Entity - is a lightweight, persistent domain object that represents a data entity stored in a relational database